Inside a Stunning River Oaks Showhouse — 11 Top Interior Designers Make a Grand Statement | PaperCity Magazine

 The outdoor entertaining area includes a fireplace and ample seating.

 When 11 notable interior designers teamed up with a highly-regarded custom homebuilder for a charitable showhouse in River Oaks, the result was, as might be expected, a grand statement on design.
-The Milieu Designer Showhouse tour takes place this weekend with ticket sales benefitting Clayton Dabney for Kids.
+The Milieu Designer Showhouse tour takes place this weekend with ticket sales benefitting Clayton Dabney for Kids With Cancer.

-The 7,500 square foot dwelling at 3736 Del Monte was designed by Mirador‘s Jennifer Hamlet in the traditions of British architect Sir Edwin Lutyens, noted for his exceptional country houses as well as public buildings (the British Embassy in Washington D.C.) and war monuments.
+The 7,500 square foot dwelling at 3736 Del Monte was designed by Mirador‘s Jennifer Hamelet in the traditions of British architect Sir Edwin Lutyens, noted for his exceptional country houses as well as public buildings (the British Embassy in Washington D.C.) and war monuments.
 Designers from across the country and Europe were tasked with decorating specific areas of the home in a fresh, sophisticated esthetic.

 Heading the showhouse is interior designer Pamela Pierce, founder and editor in chief of Milieu, a quarterly design magazine.
 In a statement, she addressed the concerns of the coronavirus.